Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Multi-GPU System Evaluation Setup

 \section{Multi-GPU System Evaluation Setup}

-Table~\ref{tab:system-setup} summarizes the systems used in our experiments, including GPU architecture, number of GPUs, and available CPU cores.
-Our evaluation spans multiple GPU generations (from Hopper to Blackwell) and a range of configurations that combine different CPU and GPU core counts, and high-bandwidth interconnects, such as NVLink.
-We test multiple systems to determine whether our experiment's CPU slowdown occurs universally.
-Simultaneous multithreading (SMT) is disabled for all experiments to ensure a consistent and accurate characterization of CPU-side effects.
-We note that production cloud instances typically expose vCPUs (hyperthreads) rather than physical cores; our physical-core measurements, therefore, represent a conservative baseline, as SMT would provide additional logical cores but with shared execution resources.

-Our evaluations are conducted using virtualized or restricted CPU allocations on the listed machines to examine how multi-GPU setups in multi-tenant clusters can lead to unexpected performance degradation due to limited CPU resources.
-For example, on a server equipped with four H100 GPUs, we may create a constrained execution environment with only 16 CPU cores to emulate realistic cloud or cluster provisioning.
-As shown in our cluster log analysis (Section~\ref{sec:slurm}) and cloud pricing survey (Section~\ref{sec:cloud}), such CPU-to-GPU imbalances are common in practice, confirming that this evaluation reflects real-world deployment conditions.
+\Cref{tab:system-setup} lists the H100, H200, and RTX Pro 6000 systems used in our evaluation.
+We disable simultaneous multithreading (SMT) to isolate effects from physical cores.
+Since cloud platforms typically expose vCPUs, our measurements provide a conservative baseline for CPU provisioning.
+We run our evaluations on the listed machines with virtualized or restricted CPU allocations to examine how multi-GPU setups in multi-tenant clusters can lead to unexpected performance degradation due to limited CPU resources.
+For example, on a server equipped with four H100 GPUs, we may create a constrained execution environment with only 16 CPU cores to emulate a realistic cloud or cluster.

-All LLM inference experiments use vLLM v0.11.1 with the V1 engine architecture, which separates the API server process (handling tokenization and request management) from the EngineCore process (handling scheduling) via ZeroMQ (ZMQ) inter-process communication (IPC); the EngineCore then dispatches execution commands to GPU worker processes via shared memory broadcast.
-Notably, the following optimizations are enabled by default: CUDA Graphs in full-and-piecewise mode for reduced kernel launch overhead, chunked prefill for overlapping prefill and decode, prefix caching, \texttt{torch.compile} with the Inductor backend, and custom all-reduce kernels for intra-node communication.
-Our results, therefore, reflect the performance of a fully optimized serving stack; the CPU bottlenecks we identify persist despite these optimizations.
+All LLM experiments use vLLM v0.21.0 with the V1 engine, which separates API serving/tokenization from EngineCore scheduling and GPU worker execution across processes.
+Default optimizations, including CUDA Graphs, chunked prefill, prefix caching, \texttt{torch.compile}, and custom all-reduce kernels, remain enabled.
+Thus, the observed bottlenecks persist in an optimized serving stack rather than an intentionally unoptimized baseline.